What is an IRS SEP Audit?

 - Joint investigations can originate from the following:

 - Referral Report of Potential Criminal Fraud Cases (Form 2797) or

 - Request for Cooperating Examiner (Form 6544).

-If you are the subject of an IRS audit, contact a Los Angeles tax attorney for advice regarding how to successfully resolve the audit.
+If you are the subject of an IRS audit, contact a tax attorney for advice regarding how to successfully resolve the audit.
+Carefully prepare for interactions with the auditor.
 There are several types of IRS audits.
 Contact a tax lawyer at Disparte tax law today for a free consultation.